dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

      ('=' <expression>)?;
 ```

-The word `factory` is removed from the set of built-in identifiers and
-added to the set of reserved words.

-*This allows the new constructor declaration syntax such as `factory();` to
-be unambiguous.
-It is also a breaking change because `factory` can no
-longer be the name of a declaration.
-However, this occurs only infrequently
-today.*

 A _declaring constructor_ declaration is a declaration that contains a
 `<declaringConstructorSignature>` with a `<declaringParameterList>`, or a
 declaration that contains a `<declaringConstantConstructorSignature>`, or